Surprise Proposal Photography Planning in Washington, DC

 Once we make eye contact, you can go ahead and propose!
 Please do not propose unless we first make eye contact.
 Not romantic eye contact, but you know, just the ‘hey I see you’ eye contact.
-If possible, watch out for tourists and time the proposal so they aren’t too close to you or in between us (as seen below.
-You can see how alert Dan watchful for the incursions…)
+If possible, watch out for tourists and time the proposal so they aren’t too close to you or in between us (as seen below.)
+You can see how alert Dan is, watchful for the incursions…

 After the proposal, I’ll emerge from the shadows…

 …and then depending on what you want, we’ll either finish up or we’ll go ahead and take some additional portraits for the next little while.

 You can see some other proposals I’ve photographed here:

 - Top of the US Capitol Proposal